 When deciding which type of caregiver would best suit your needs, it’s important to consider both your budget and how much time you need them for each day/weekend, etc.

-If you require ongoing help around the house then hiring a qualified nanny might be ideal whereas if you just need occasional assistance then employing an experienced babysitter might be better suited for your family’s needs.
+If you require ongoing help around the house then hiring the perfect nanny is ideal.
+Whereas if you just need occasional assistance then employing an experienced babysitter might be better suited for your family’s needs.

 >